FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Using_PyTorch_in_Python_An_Introduction_to_Machine_Learning_and_Deep_Learning.md

 ---
+description: In this article, we will explore the basics of PyTorch and its application in Python
+imgSrc: /imgs/2023/336369522.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2025-01-22T20:35:26.000Z'
+tags: []
 title: Using PyTorch in Python An Introduction to Machine Learning and Deep Learning
-pubDate: "2025-01-22T20:35:26.000Z"
-description: "In this article, we will explore the basics of PyTorch and its application in Python"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Using PyTorch in Python: An Introduction to Machine Learning and Deep Learning

 PyTorch is an open-source machine learning library developed by Facebook's AI Research lab (FAIR) that provides a flexible and efficient platform for building deep learning models.
 In this article, we will explore the basics of PyTorch and its application in Python.